how to find out if I'm named in a will

 Doesn’t a Will Avoid Probate?

 No, a will does not avoid probate unless special measures are taken.
-Some people think that their will alone is sufficient.
+Some people think that their will alone is sufficient enough to keep their estate out of probate.
 Unfortunately, a will is simply an expression of your wishes and must go through some kind of court process before the assets can be distributed to the heirs.

 Without legal preparation, a formal proceeding in court will be required to remove the decedent’s name from the property and retitle the asset in the new owner’s name.
 Since the owner of the property is deceased and can no longer further explain their wishes, the probate court will make the final decisions.
 Depending on the complexity of an estate, and whether any disputes or claims arise, this process can take months or years.